A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs: A Normal Form for Conditions in Lattices of Subgraphs

-\begin{proof} There exists an inclusion for every $B_1^i$ in $S$ if and only if there exists an inclusion of $\bigcup_{i=1}^kB_1^i$ in $S$. \end{proof}

-\paragraph{Presentation of constraints.} Wrapping up this section, in a finite category of subgraphs $\Sub{T}$, without loss of expressivity we can assume every nested condition or constraint to be given in one of the following forms. \begin{itemize} \item the \emph{trivial} cases: $c = \textsf{true}$ or $c = \textsf{false}$; \item the \emph{purely positive} case:
+\paragraph{Presentation of Constraints.} Wrapping up this section, in a lattice of subgraphs $\Sub{T}$, given a set $\mathcal{C}$ of conditions and constraints, we can assume each of it to be given in one of the following forms. \begin{itemize} \item the \emph{trivial} cases: $c = \textsf{true}$ or $c = \textsf{false}$; \item the \emph{purely positive} case:

 \item the \emph{purely negative} case:

 which---by De Morgan's laws and Lemma~\ref{lem:equivalence-union}---covers disjunctions of negative literals: